hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/configuration.md

 # Controlling Delete with Expunge size

-During delete with expunge operations there is an internal synchronous search which locates all the resources to be deleted.
-By default the maximum size of this search is 10000.
-This can be configured via the [Internal Synchronous Search Size](/hapi-fhir/apidocs/hapi-fhir-jpaserver-api/ca/uhn/fhir/jpa/api/config/DaoConfig.html#setInternalSynchronousSearchSize(int))
+During the delete with expunge operation there is an internal synchronous search which locates all the resources to be deleted.
+The default maximum size of this search is 10000.
+This can be configured via the [Internal Synchronous Search Size](/hapi-fhir/apidocs/hapi-fhir-jpaserver-api/ca/uhn/fhir/jpa/api/config/DaoConfig.html#setInternalSynchronousSearchSize(int)) property.